alexgcsa/AutoMLC/README.md

 This project presents the AutoMLC project.
 This is a project that provides 6 AutoML methods in the context of multi-label classification: GA-Auto-MLC (Genetic Algorithm), Auto-MEKA_GGP (Grammar-based Genetic Programming), Auto-MEKA_spGGP (Speciation-based GGP), AutoMEKA_BO (Bayesian Optimization), Auto_MEKA_RS (Random Search) and Auto-MEKA_LS (Local Search).
 All methods try to enhance the performance of multi-label classification algorithms on the [MEKA tool](http://waikato.github.io/meka/).

-If you use this project in your work, be aware of the details in the following papers:
+If you use this project in your work, be aware of the details in the following papers and details:

 1. **GA-Auto-MLC**